FoodyFood/virtual-saas-control-plane/README.md

 ## Architecture

-The admin user talks to the onboarding management service, and the onboarding management service then orchistrated the onboarding and handles talking to all the other services.
+The admin user talks to the onboarding management service, and the onboarding management service then orchistrates the onboarding and handles talking to all the other services:

 ![Control Plane Architecture](./docs/control_plane_services.png)